Hunan chicken is a classic Chinese stir fry with chicken and vegetables in a tangy, spicy sauce. Make this recipe for an easy Asian dinner!

 - 15 oz baby corn drained

-- 1 tablespoon Doubanjiang optional (See Note 2)
+- 1 tbsp Doubanjiang optional (See Note 2)

 - In a bowl dissolve cornstarch in chicken broth.
 Combine remaining sauce ingredients and stir to combine.
 Set aside.